MvvmCross/MvvmCross/docs/_drafts/2017-05-01-ReleaseMvvmCross5.md

 #### Dialog
 No maintained for a long time.
 #### SQLite plugin
 No actual functionality was in this plugin.
-To use this simpely include the [SQLite-PCL](https://www.nuget.org/packages/sqlite-net-pcl/) nuget.
+To use this, simpely include the [SQLite-PCL](https://www.nuget.org/packages/sqlite-net-pcl/) nuget.
 #### Bookmarks
 Only in use on Windows (Phone) 8
 #### SoundEffects